FolaisSK/CC201/labs/4_IntroOpenShift/session_parameters_deletion.md

 5. Repeat steps 3 & 4 for the **guestbook-github-webhook-secret** & any other `guestbook` secrets.

 ## With these steps, the above paramters pertaining to your `guestbook` image will be deleted from Openshift Console.
-You can create the image streams and continue with the labs.
+You can create the image streams and continue further with the labs.

 ## Author